Axel713/hook-up-in-north-sealand/README.md

 I found and fixed various bugs in the final testing phase of the project; those are listed below.

 I have also asked my fellow students at the Code Institute to review my site and report any bugs or issues they may discover.
+Opportunities for improvement were mentioned but no issues reported.

 #### **HMTL fixes**

--   In book.trial.html, added "Optional fields" to "Therapies you are interested in".
--   In all .html files, responsive grid 2, right section, added a row to align image on the right-hand side with content below h2 on the left-hand side.
--   In index.html, removed all "br" tags.
--   In onsite-massge.html, removed all "br" tags.
--   In book-trial.html, removed all "br" tags.
--   In all .html files, verified and removed all leftover "br" tags, added to responsive grid 1 an id=res-gri-1.
+-   Moved opening article tag in "Fishing in North Sealand" section.
+-   Removed second article tags all together, as moving them was interfering with collapsable section code.
+-   Corrected spelling: from "Where to go Fishing" to "Where to Go Fishing".
+-   Corrected spelling: from "Can I take my Catch Home?" to "Can I Take my Catch Home?".

 #### **CSS fixes**

--   In style.css, for p category, adjusted font style, line spacing and letter spacing to make reading more pleasant.
--   In style.css, removed redundant article p selector.
--   In style.css, adjusted font size for .form-opt-fiel to 0.85em.
--   In style.css, for callout-p class selector, removed margin-bottom: 10px.
--   In style.css, corrected syntax for .modal-title, font-family: "Montserrat", sans-serif.
--   In style.css, corrected syntax for .cov-moda-p and .cov-moda-lis, font-family: Montserrat, sans-serif.
--   In style.css, adjusted font size and color for Covid-19 Safety modal.
-Also added selector .cov-moda-lis li to define appropriate text display format.
--   In style.css, adjusted h2 margin-bottom to 15px.
--   In style.css, defined #blank-h2 with a height of 56px.
+-   In style.css, Defined a minimum height of 473px to collapsible card class (.card-min-heig), to keep the "Can I take my Catch Home?" leveled with the "Where to go Fishing"
--   In style.css, added media queries to make testimonials responsive at different width resolutions.
--   In style.css, adjusted footer margin-top to 50px.
--   In style.css, for #res-gri-1, defined margin-top of 2rem.
--   In style.css, for .img-resp-grid-2, removed margin:auto.

-#### **Miscellaneous fixes**
+#### **JavaScript fixes**

 -   Moved wireframes folder and its content out of assets folder and placed it into fit-for-work folder, since this is supporting documentation that is not required to run the website.